Updated on: December 13, 2024

 Bottom Line:

 IPVanish provides good torrenting on Mac.
-It supports P2P traffic on all servers and it has SOCKS5 proxy servers for getting faster torrenting speeds.
-Its Mac app is also easy to use, it provides decent speeds and good security, and it allows unlimited connections.
+It supports P2P traffic on all servers and has SOCKS5 proxy servers for getting faster torrenting speeds.
+Its Mac app is also easy to use and comes with split-tunneling, it provides decent speeds and good security, and it allows unlimited connections.
 IPVanish’s long-term plans have a 30-day money-back guarantee.

 Bonus.
 Mullvad VPN — Great Security & Privacy for Mac Users